 The flock/herd status certificate accompanying the purchase of the animals or embryos will be the supporting document required to attest to the certification level of the flock/herd of origin.

-Introduction of one or more animals or embryos obtained from flocks/herds registered in the SFCP at the same certification level but registered in a later anniversary quarter will result in the recipient’s anniversary quarter being moved to that of the flock/herd of origin.
-If one or more animals or embryos from a non-participating flock/herd are introduced, the enrolled producer’s anniversary quarter will change to the quarter in which the new animal(s) or embryo(s) were introduced, in addition to the penalty to downgrade to or remain at level E. Anniversary quarter will not be affected for flocks where these embryos or males have been introduced and have met the genotype requirement as set out in 4.6 or 4.7.
-Anniversary quarter will not be affected for flocks or herds where males have been introduced and met the requirements to be maintained separately as set out in 4.7.
+Introduction of one or more animals (males or females) or embryos obtained from flocks/herds registered in the SFCP at the same certification level but registered in a later anniversary quarter will result in the recipient’s anniversary quarter being moved to that of the flock/herd of origin.
+If one or more animals (males or females) or embryos from a non-participating flock/herd are introduced, the enrolled producer’s anniversary quarter will change to the quarter in which the new animal(s) or embryo(s) were introduced, in addition to the penalty to downgrade to or remain at level E. Anniversary quarter will not be affected for flocks where these embryos or males have been introduced and have met the genotype requirement as set out in 4.6 or 4.7.

-If animals or embryos from flocks/herds of a lower certification level are introduced, the status of the recipient flock/herd will be downgraded to that of the flock/herd of origin of the lowest category.
+If animals (male or female) or embryos from flocks/herds of a lower certification level are introduced, the status of the recipient flock/herd will be downgraded to that of the flock/herd of origin of the lowest category.
 If animals or embryos from a non-participating flock/herd are introduced, the status of the recipient flock/herd will be reduced to level E. Anniversary quarter will not be affected for flocks where these embryos or males have been introduced and have met the genotype requirement as set out in 4.6 and 4.7.
 Anniversary quarter will not be affected for flocks or herds where these males have been introduced and met the requirements to be maintained separately as set out in 4.7.

-With the exception of limited contacts (see definitions), commingling of animals from non-participating flock/herds or a flock/herd of a lower status will result in downgrading of the certification level to that of the flock/herd of origin of the lowest category (level E if animals are commingled with animals from a non-participating flock/herd).
+With the exception of limited contacts (see definitions), commingling of animals (male or female) from non-participating flock/herds or a flock/herd of a lower status will result in downgrading of the certification level to that of the flock/herd of origin of the lowest category (level E if animals are commingled with animals from a non-participating flock/herd).

 Semen may be sourced from males in non-participating flocks/herds or flocks/herds of any certification level, with no impact on the certification level of the recipient flock/herd, provided that, on the date of insemination, the semen donor is not affected by scrapie (positive animal) or suspected of being affected by scrapie or from a scrapie exposed susceptible animal.
 The semen must meet the requirements of the national artificial insemination program.